henrmota/voltedge-sql-query-buddy/README.md

 - `sql-analysis` → Full data analysis chain
 - `direct-answer` → Simple LLM response from conversation history
 - `none` → Default response

+## ✅ Good Decisions

+Throughout the development of this project, several architectural decisions proved to be particularly effective:

+### Backend Message History Management

+**Backend stores and retrieves message history from Redis** - Instead of requiring the frontend to send the entire conversation history with each request, the backend maintains conversation state in Redis.
+This approach:

+- **Reduces payload size** - Frontend only sends the new message, not the entire history
+- **Single source of truth** - Backend controls conversation state, preventing inconsistencies
+- **Better performance** - No need to serialize/deserialize large message arrays on every request
+- **Easier debugging** - All conversation data is centralized and accessible

+### History Summarization

+**Conversation history is summarized** - Before processing, the system summarizes conversation history to reduce token usage.
+This works well for this project, but:

+- **Token efficiency** - Summarization significantly reduces the number of tokens sent to the LLM
+- **Context preservation** - Important information is retained while removing redundancy
+- **Project-specific** - For this simple project, summarization works effectively, but more testing would be needed for complex, multi-turn conversations in production systems
+- **Trade-offs** - There's a balance between token savings and potential information loss that needs careful consideration

+### SSE vs WebSockets

+**Server Sent Events (SSE) over WebSockets** - Chose SSE for real-time updates because:

+- **Less overhead** - SSE is simpler and lighter than WebSockets for one-way communication
+- **Easier implementation** - Native browser support with `EventSource`, no complex connection management
+- **Perfect fit** - One-way server-to-client updates don't need bidirectional communication
+- **Automatic reconnection** - Browsers handle SSE reconnection automatically

+### Step-by-Step Visibility

+**Showing each step while final message is not streamed** - The system displays intermediate steps (thinking indicators, SQL generation, query execution) before the final answer:

+- **Transparency** - Users see exactly what's happening at each stage
+- **Better UX** - Reduces perceived wait time by showing progress
+- **Debugging** - Makes it easier to identify where issues occur in the chain
+- **Trust** - Users understand how the answer was generated, not just the final result

+These decisions collectively contribute to a more efficient, maintainable, and user-friendly system.

 ## 📊 Architecture Flow